Amal-BB/Tic-Tac-Toe-Game/README.md

    * Know if I've won, lost, or tied.

       + In case the user or computer has 3 selected cells matching one of the winning states, then just these cells will stay highlighted.
-      + The dialog box will appear with a message that shows the winner's name with his symbol.
+      + The dialog box will appear a message that shows the winner's name with his symbol.
-      + In case the game ends with a tie, the dialog box will show the message "Game Over".
+      + In case the game ends with a tie, the dialog box will appear with the message "Game Over".

    * Be able to track my score from one game to another.